Strategies for Teaching with Masks

 Challenge: Communicating with students about the masking policy

-According to the Fall 2021 COVID-19 FAQS for Instructors, if a student won’t comply after being reminded to wear their mask, instructors should report the incident on the Masking Violations page.
+According to the COVID-19 Academic Information and Resources for Instructors, if a student won’t comply after being reminded to wear their mask, instructors should report the incident on the Masking Violations page.
 They may also ask the non-compliant student to leave the classroom, and if necessary for the health and safety of the class members, stop the class if the student will not leave.
 Students who violate Penn’s masking policy can also be referred to the Office of Student Conduct.

 It can also be helpful to think about how you will communicate your expectations in advance to students about how you see their role in creating a safe and productive environment for learning during class time.

-- Fall 2021 COVID-19 FAQS for Instructors, including a section on masks
+- COVID-19 Academic Information and Resources for Instructors: see the FAQ for a section on masks

 - Report incidents of non-compliance with Penn’s Mask Requirement